This page may contain affiliate links. Learn More.

-The struggle is real.
 Do you feel like a hamster on a wheel trying to make money and build your dreams?
-Money doesn’t grow on trees, but there are ways you can save money every month that don’t have to feel like misery.
+Money doesn’t grow on trees, but there are ways you can save money every month when running a home daycare that don’t have to feel like misery.

-How much money you save is up to you.
+How much money you save every month is up to you.
 What are your goals?
 Where are your priorities?
-Is it more important to you to have nights out with your friends than to be a homeowner?
+Is it more important for you to have nights out with your friends than to be a homeowner?
 Then you may save a little less each month than someone else will.

 Are you saving up for a big occasion like your wedding or your child’s graduation?
 You may need to get super serious about saving and batten down the hatches.